 - Increased glucose uptake and protein synthesis*

-- Can promote healthy fat loss
+- Can promote healthy fat loss when combined with exercise*

 - Overtraining prevention